SkimaniKings/Blog-App/README.md

 ## Description

 - This is a python-Flask application that has been created to enable users to create and post pitches.A User can be able to create an account and their information will be saved into the databse of the website.
-The User is able to create a post whereby they will be able to update and delete posts at free will.
+The User is able to create a post whereby they will be able to update and delete posts at free will.A users is also able to Upvote and Downvote blog posts according to his preferences.

 ## Project Screenshot